"TITTER YE NOT"

 the victims who died there are read out against a

-observe Patriot Day with amoment of silence.
-Smaller
+Americans to observe Patriot Day with a moment of

 In contrast to these early jokes about 9/11, late-night comedy shows and humorous publications did not appear for several weeks following the attacks.
 The Onion, a satirical newspaper, cancelled the issue that had been scheduled to be released on September the 11th, 2001, and then returned to print with a special edition on September the 26th, 2001 which was devoted to the attacks.
 When the issue was released, the newspaper staff felt trepidation over making light of such a tragic event.
 "Everyone thought this would be our last issue in print," according to one staff writer.
 However, The Onion staff was quickly inundated with comments from readers, the vast majority of which were positive.

 One of the first 9/11 jokes made by a major American comedian in the UK was one told by Joan Rivers in London in 2002.
 The joke concerned the widows of fire fighters killed in the attacks, who Rivers said would be disappointed if their husbands had been found alive as they would be forced to return money they had received in compensation for their late spouses.
 The joke received condemnation from Harold Schaitberger, General President of the International Association of Fire Fighters.